 Sort of.
 The new firm will undoubtedly be big: analysts expect NewCo, as the outfit is being dubbed until branding consultants come up with an even less inspiring name, will boast a market value of around $100bn.
 But what would be Europe’s second-biggest technology firm (see chart) will have little to do with Europe or its consumers.
 Most of its value will be down to the purchase in 2001 by Naspers of one-third of Tencent, a Chinese group best known for its universal WeChat app, for $32m.
 The 31% stake it still owns is now worth $133bn.

+Splitting the group and relocating part of it to Europe should help close the gap between the value of the stakes in businesses Naspers owns, such as Tencent, and its market capitalization, which is lower.
+By the company’s reckoning, the discount has widened from around 25% four years ago to over 40%.
+Some of this is inevitable: Naspers couldn’t sell its stake in Tencent without paying taxes, for example.
+But it doesn’t look very comfortable for executives when investors ascribe little value to anything other than its star equity holding.
 Others know the feeling.
 SoftBank, a Japanese conglomerate, owns just under a third of Alibaba but gets (in its view) insufficient recognition from investors for its other businesses, like Sprint, an American telecoms firm, or a holding in a $100bn venture-capital fund that has rained money onto fashionable startups.
-Yahoo, an internet pioneer, has been renamed Altaba, a portmanteau of “alternative Alibaba”.
+Yahoo, an internet pioneer, has been renamed Altaba, a portmanteau of “alternative Alibaba.”
 By the time Yahoo’s bosses sold its operations to Verizon in 2017, keeping mainly its Alibaba stake, investors treated the stock as a back door to the Chinese firm.